 Does my child have to eat the free school meals?

 No. Pupils who are registered for free school meals don’t have to eat them.
 If you’re eligible but you want your child to have packed lunches you should still register because the school will receive the funding which can support your child in other ways.

 How do I register?

 You only need to register once at the school.
-To register, please speak to Miss Palmer and she will be able to help you.
+To register, please speak to the school office who will be able to help you.

 If you have any questions or specific concerns, or would like any additional information, please contact Mr Chapple or Mrs Hunter in the first instance.